felipe-mig/Star_Wars_web_app_PHP/README.md

 ## 📄 Description

 ✨This <strong>Star Wars - Original Trilogy</strong> web app is built with vanilla PHP, CSS and JavaScript.
 Data retrieval is performed using a SQL database.
+Images are optimized using webP format.
 A <i>search bar</i> and <i>sort by</i> functions have been added to optimize data retrieval.
-There are a public view and a private view where the users can CREATE, READ, UPDATE and DELETE:
+There are a public view and a private view, accessible through a Login form where the users can CREATE, READ, UPDATE and DELETE:

 ##### 🎞️Movies
 ##### 👤Characters